Is All Bacteria Harmful for Babies?

 After birth, the type of environment you live in will also affect your baby’s exposure to bacteria.
 For example, children who live in farming communities and who have close contact with farm animals have been found to have lower rates of asthma in childhood when compared to children from farming communities who do not have close contact with farm animals2.

-For formula fed infants, correct preparation of their milk is essential, as it can help to prevent bacterial infections, particularly diarrhea and vomiting.
+For formula fed infants, correct preparation of their milk is essential, as it can help to prevent bacterial infections, particularly diarrhoea and vomiting.
 Ensure you wash your hands and sterilise your baby’s bottles and follow the manufacture’s preparation instructions on the pack very carefully to prepare the formula.
 Dispose of any formula which is left over after you have fed your baby3.

 "Good" Bacteria for Babies